0xCAFEDECAF/VanLiveConnect/README.md

 When using the sat nav, this sometimes causes a screen to stay empty.
 If that happens, try again by using the "Esc" button on the remote control and going into the same screen again.

+Unfortunately, it appears that configuring the EPS8266 hardware as Wi-Fi access point dramatically increases the number of CRC errors.
+Therefore, in my own configuration, I turn on the [Wi-Fi hotspot](https://support.google.com/android/answer/9059108?hl=en) of my daily smartphone (so becomes a Wi-Fi access point).
+The EPS8266 hardware and tablet have been configured to connect to that hotspot as Wi-Fi client.

 I am investigating how to improve on the error-free reception of VAN bus frames.

 ## 👷 Work to be Done<a name = "todo"></a>